Yashvardhan-Asthana/Python-Projects/README.md

 Currently, the repository contains the following two projects:

 ### 1. AST_Engine
-The `AST_Engine` project demonstrates the use of Abstract Syntax Trees (AST) in Python for creating, combining, and evaluating rules.
+The `AST-_Engine` project demonstrates the use of Abstract Syntax Trees (AST) in Python for creating, combining, and evaluating rules.
 The rules are parsed using an AST engine built with data structures, including a 'Node' structure, and evaluated against the provided input.

 ### 2. Weather_Monitoring
-The `Weather_Monitoring` project enables users to monitor the weather conditions of six major Indian metro cities by fetching real-time data from an external API.
+The `Weather-Monitoring` project enables users to monitor the weather conditions of six major Indian metro cities by fetching real-time data from an external API.

 ---